Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

   *- Triple valve features vol.2 by SteelFill, see https://www.elvastower.com/forums/index.php?/topic/34527-wishes-for-improvement-of-braking-systems/page__st__600__p__305027#entry305027 (PR #912)
   *- Train car operations UI window, by mbm-OR, see http://www.elvastower.com/forums/index.php?/topic/37062-proposal-f9-train-operations/page__view__findpost__p__301151 (PR #882)
-  *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- NEW: Add support for common circuit breaker variants, by cesarBLG (PR #929) *- NEW: Add curve squeal to route, by steamer_CTN (PR #923) *- NEW: Consolidated wind simulation, by James Ross (PR #799) *- NEW: Add KM/HOUR/MIN to Cabview Units, by SteelFill (PR #939)
+  *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- Add curve squeal to route, by steamer_CTN (PR #923) *- Consolidated wind simulation, by James Ross (PR #799) *- NEW: Fix .ace Textures Not Being Used as Fallback for Missing .dds, by SteelFill (PR #947) *- NEW: Fix Cycling Lights, by SteelFill (PR #948) *- NEW: Avoid pulsing graphics part 1, by James Ross, see https://www.elvastower.com/forums/index.php?/topic/37592-lags-by-mg-with-route-24-gb/ (PR #952)
-- NEW: Fix ORNYMG only bug preventing player to command light state when in autopilot
-- NEW: Fix 3Dcab digits alignment, see https://www.elvastower.com/forums/index.php?/topic/24040-3d-cabs/page__view__findpost__p__307374
-- NEW: Bug fix for https://www.elvastower.com/forums/index.php?/topic/37948-or-timetable-error/page__view__findpost__p__307975
+- NEW: Conditionally correct invalid values of TrainPipeLeakRate and Auxiliary Reservoir Volume
-- NEW: Fix bug of impossibility to clear signals in dispatcher window
+- NEW: Add slider to set wind variability in ORNYMG only options

 Info about content of the various PR to the Unstable release can be found here https://github.com/openrails/openrails/pulls

 The Monogame related code intentionally coincides only partly with the code of the OR official testing version.